 When Universal Credit contacts a landlord

-If you’re a private landlord, Universal Credit doesn’t tell you your tenant is claiming housing costs.
-However, they’ll ask you for bank account information so that you can receive direct payments.
+If you’re a private housing landlord, Universal Credit doesn’t tell you your tenant is claiming housing costs.
+However, they’ll ask you for bank account information so that you can receive managed payments.

-How often Universal Credit for housing is paid
+How often Universal Credit housing costs are paid

 If you’re a private landlord, the Universal Credit amount for your tenant’s housing costs is paid monthly to your bank account.

-If your tenant pays rent weekly, the monthly housing rate is worked out by multiplying the weekly rent by 52 weeks and dividing by 12 months.
+If your tenant pays rent weekly, the monthly housing costs are worked out by multiplying the weekly rent by 52 weeks and dividing by 12 months.